PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Additional information

-* The Palisadoes Foundation was selected for Google Summer of Code (GSo) 2022, and was previously selected for GSoC in 2021.
-We were able to make a number of leaps and bounds during the 2021 editions which resulted in a large codebase that is severely undocumented.
-During this time, The Palisadoes Foundation was also selected for the Github externship on three separate occasions.
+* The Palisadoes Foundation was selected for Google Summer of Code (GSoC) 2022, and was previously selected for GSoC in 2021.
+We were able to make a number of leaps and bounds during the 2021 editions which resulted in a massive codebase that is severely undocumented.
+During this time, the Palisadoes Foundation was also selected for the [Github externship](https://externship.github.in/) on three separate occasions.

 ### General Considerations